patrick-andrew-jain-taylor/jain-taylor-family-cookbook/recipes/sauce/impossible-bolognese.md

 1. Heat the olive oil on medium heat until shimmering.
 2. Dice all veggies and add to oil with some salt & pepper.
 Cook until softened, 6-8 minutes.
-3. Lower heat to medium-low and add Impossible meat, [italian seasoning](#italian-seasoningseasoningitalianmd), kosher salt, and black pepper.
+3. Lower heat to medium-low and add Impossible meat, italian seasoning, kosher salt, and black pepper.
 Cook until lightly browned liquid is released.
 To avoid sticking, add part of the 1/2 cup of white wine as you go, and scrape with a wooden spoon.
 4. Add remaining white wine to fully deglaze the oven/pot, and let the sauce simmer until reduced, 1 minute.
 5. Lower heat to low and add can of whole peeled tomatoes, breaking up the tomatoes with your hands before dropping into the oven/pot.
-Break up further with wooden spoon.
+Break up further with a wooden spoon.
 Add additional salt & pepper to taste.
 6. Cover oven/pot with a lid, and let the sauce simmer until slightly thickened, around 20 minutes.
 Check & stir every 5 minutes to ensure incorporation of tomatoes & juices.
 7. Let the sauce sit until ready to eat.
 Best served warm.